 If your super could do with a boost and you have cash to spare, now is the time to check whether you are making the most of the contribution strategies available to you.

-You can make tax-deductible contributions up to $25,000 a year, including Super Guarantee payments by your employer.
-You can also contribute up to $100,000 a year after tax.
-From July 1 these caps will increase to $27,500 and $110,000 respectively, so it’s important to factor this into decisions you make before June 30.
+You can make tax-deductible contributions up to $27,500 a year, including Super Guarantee payments by your employer.
+You can also contribute up to $110,000 a year after tax (this increased from July 2022).
+And for those who are over 75, they may be able to make non-concessional contributions (after tax) of up to three times this cap in a single year.

-For instance, if you recently received a windfall and are considering using the ‘bring forward’ rule, you might consider holding off until after July 1.
-This rule allows you to bring forward two years’ after-tax contributions.
-By holding off until July 1 you could contribute up to $330,000 under the new limits.
+For instance, if you recently received a windfall and are considering using the ‘bring forward’ rule, this rule allows you to bring forward two years’ after-tax contributions, meaning you could contribute up to $330,000.

 Manage Investment Gains And Losses

-Now is a good time to look at your portfolio for any loss-making investments with a view to selling before June 30.
-Any capital loss may potentially be used to offset some or all of your gains.
+Prior to End of Financial Year, review your portfolio for any loss-making investments.
+If you sell them prior to June 30, this capital loss may potentially be used to offset some or all of your gains, helping you to save on tax.

 Of course, any decisions to buy or sell should fit with your overall investment strategy and not be for tax reasons alone.